sst/guide/_chapters/monitoring-deployments-in-seed.md

 ![Confirm Change Set to prod screenshot](/assets/part2/confirm-changeset-to-prod.png)

-Head back to the service page and let it complete.

 ### Enable Access Logs

 Now before we test our faulty code, we'll turn on API Gateway access logs so we can see the error.
-Click on the **prod** stage **View Deployment**.
+Click on the **prod** stage **View Resources**.

 ![Click View Deployment in prod screenshot](/assets/part2/click-view-deployment-in-prod.png)